Showing 1–12 of 26 results

 $33.00

 Versatile flameware pots that will steam rice, cook your favourite biryani, simmer soup, or slow cook meats or vegetables.
 Cooking in clay pots add depth to every recipe.
 Practical to work with due to the uniquely designed handles and a fitting lid.
 The black tone of the product is achieved through processing in the kiln.
-This is not the black clay product
+It is a blackening process done on the natural terracotta coloured product.

 Related products